 Robocall laws enacted by states have been overturned on First Amendment grounds by the 4th and 9th U.S. Circuit Courts of Appeals.
-But in 2017, the 8th U.S. Circuit Court of Appeals upheld Minnesota's law, leading some to speculate the circuit split over the constitutionality of anti-robocall legislation could eventually be heard by the U.S. Supreme Court.
-(Photo by The Associated Press, used with permission)
+However, in 2017, the 8th U.S. Circuit Court of Appeals upheld Minnesota's law, leading some to speculate the circuit split over the constitutionality of anti-robocall legislation could eventually be heard by the U.S. Supreme Court.
+(AP Photo, used with permission from the Associated Press)

 Robocalls refer to automated telephone messages that contained recorded messages.
 Telemarketers use them for a variety of reasons, including commercial, political, charitable and other purposes.